Code-Institute-Submissions/dublin_intercambio/README.md

 - Code for my navigation was adapted and cusomtised from a code snippet found in the Bootstrap documentation.

 ### Acknowledgements
 * My color scheme for this site was based on the colors in the Spanish flag and I used a colour scheme from [Scheme Color](https://www.schemecolor.com/spain-flag-colors.php), the specific color combination was created by user Keshav Naidu.
 * Thank you to Cormac from Tutor Support - who helped me with a styling issue with my nagivation.
 * Thank you to JymLinx in Slack for helping me with a positioning issue on my home page.
-* I refered to w3.org to assist with the styling of my bullet points.
+* I refered to w3.org to assist with the styling of my bullet points on the the about page.
 * Thank you to JimLinx, Paul Loy & Richard K in the Slack community for taking the time to review this site and offering some helpful information on how the site looks in android devices as well as drawing my attention to a bug on the contact page that was subsequently fixed.
-* I refered to AJ Greave's sample README to help structure this README file.
+* I refered to AJ Greave's sample README as well as the Code Institute sample to help structure this README file.
-* Thank you to Mr_Bim_alumni in the Slack community for helping me debug a style issue in my footer.
+* Thank you to Mr_Bim_alumni in the Slack community for helping me debug a style issue in my footer and advice on very large screen sizes.
+* A final thank to my mentor Aaron Sinnott who has advised and guided me through this milestone 1 project.